sensu/sensu-docs/content/sensu-go/6.4/api/core/events.md

 http://127.0.0.1:8080/api/core/v2/namespaces/default/events/server1/server-health
 {{< /code >}}

+The request will return a successful `HTTP/1.1 201 Created` response.

 The minimum required attributes let you create an event using the `/events/:entity/:check` PUT endpoint, but the request can include any attributes defined in the [event specification][8].
 To create useful, actionable events, we recommend adding check attributes such as the event `status` (`0` for OK, `1` for warning, `2` for critical), an `output` message, and one or more event `handlers`.
 For more information about these attributes and their available values, review the [event specification][8].